 Using Your Life Path to Guide Practice

 While any meditation and journaling is beneficial, the practice becomes more powerful when it’s personal.
-The Life Purpose App, based on The Life You Were Born to Live, helps you identify natural strengths and recurring challenges.
-With that map, your meditations and prompts become focused on the themes that matter most to you.
+The Life Purpose App helps you identify natural strengths and recurring challenges so your meditations and prompts focus on the themes that matter most.

 Examples by path: